 For students transferring to Saint Martin's: Transfer for credits earned prior to admission to Saint Martin's University as a graduate student will be reviewed at the time of application to ensure full consideration.
-Coursework that is older than nine years will not typically transfer and students must retake these courses and complete degree requirements in accordance with the catalog at the time of their re-entry into the University.
+Academic departments will make a determination on any courses that will transfer.
+Coursework that is older than seven years will typically not transfer and students must retake these courses and complete degree requirements in accordance with the catalog at the time of their re-entry into the University.
 As with all applicants, the student's application will be evaluated holistically, taking into account academic, service, and leadership considerations.